zkotti/cosmos-tour/guide.md

 ### <a name="weird_things"></a>**Five Weird Things That Happen in Outer Space**

-Space is weird.
-But just how weird might suprize you.
-Specifically, universe  is dominated by invisible electromagnetic forces that we typically don’t feel.
-In addition, it is full of bizarre types of matter that we never experience on Earth.
-Here’s five unearthly things that happen almost exclusively in outer space :
+Space is so complex, that most probably it will shock you.
+Specifically, invisible electromagnetic forces surround it, that we usually don’t feel.
+What’s more, it is filled with weird types of matter that we never experience on Earth.
+Below are mentioned five unearthly things that take place mainly in outer space:
 1. **Plasma**
 2. **Extreme Temperatures**
 3. **Cosmic Alchemy**